 PCs equipped with wireless cards or adapters can communicate without cumbersome cables.
 By sharing the same wireless settings, within their transmission radius, they form a wireless network.
 This is sometimes called a WLAN, or Wireless Local Area Network.
-The Wireless-G High-Speed Router with SpeedBooster bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.
+The Wireless-G Home Router bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.

 With your networks all connected, wired, wireless, and the Internet, you can now share files and Internet access-and even play games.
-All the while, the Wireless-G High-Speed Router with SpeedBooster protects your networks from unauthorized and unwelcome users.
+All the while, the Wireless-G Home Router protects your networks from unauthorized and unwelcome users.